huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

   Changing this creates a new instance resource.

 * `port` - (Optional, Int) Port customization, which is supported only by Redis 4.0 and Redis 5.0 instances.
+  Redis instance defaults to 6379.
+Memcached instance does not use this argument.

 * `password` - (Optional, String, ForceNew) Specifies the password of a DCS instance.
   Changing this creates a new instance.